Training Outcomes Within Your Budget!

 How to Make Iced Coffee?

 Making an Iced Coffee Recipe at home is quick, easy and cost-effective.
-With just a few ingredients, you can tailor the flavour, sweetness and strength to create your ideal iced coffee exactly the way you like it.
+With just a few ingredients, you can tailor the flavour, sweetness and strength to create your ideal Iced Coffee drinks exactly the way you like it.
+Follow the following steps to know How to Make Iced Coffee:

 Put ice cubes into a high glass.
 Pour your cool coffee on the ice to make it cool immediately.
 Crushed, medium and large ice cubes can also be used targeting the desired rate of dilution of the drink per hour.